Redundancy Notice Fill out the template

 An employer should also ensure:

-An employer must ensure it follows the correct redundancy process.
-Usually, an employer will hold a policy document which will set the process out.
+An employer must ensure that it follows the correct redundancy process.
+Usually, an employer will hold a policy document which sets out the process.

 All employees should be individually consulted during a meeting, at least once, in any redundancy situation.

-What must be done once the redundancy notice is ready?
+What must be done once the notice is ready?

 Once finalised, the redundancy notice should be signed by the employer.
 Usually, a letter of this nature will be handed to an employee in person during a meeting.